Andrei Mironov (ice hockey)

-Andrei Andreyevich Mironov (Андрей Андреевич Миронов; born 29 July 1994) is a Russian professional ice hockey defenceman who is currently under contract to Dynamo Moscow of the Kontinental Hockey League (KHL).
+Andrei Andreyevich Mironov (Андрей Андреевич Миронов; born 29 July 1994) is a Russian professional ice hockey defenceman who is currently under contract to Spartak Moscow of the Kontinental Hockey League (KHL).
 He was selected by the Colorado Avalanche, 101st overall, in the 2015 NHL Entry Draft.

 Playing career

 Mironov played as a youth within his hometown Moscow, and was drafted in the fourth round, 103rd overall in the KHL Junior Draft by Dynamo Moscow in 2011.
 As a defensively minded player on the blueline, he appeared in the Minor Hockey League with HC MVD junior club in the 2011–12 season.
 He made his senior KHL debut playing with Dynamo during the 2012–13 KHL season.
 Appearing in an impressive 40 games, for 5 assists, and in all 18 post-season games, Mironov contributed to help Dynamo capture the Gagarin Cup in his first professional season.

 Mironov was signed by Dynamo Moscow to a two-year contract extension on 12 September 2013.
 Having established his role as a regular on the blueline of Dynamo as an 18-year-old, Mironov improved his point totals in the following season with 3 goals and 7 assists in 46 games.

 At the conclusion of his third season in the KHL in which he was a selection to the 2015 KHL All-Star Game, Mironov was swiftly signed to a two-year contract extension with Dynamo Moscow on 22 April 2015.
 After he was passed over in the three preceding drafts, Mironov was selected 101st overall by the Colorado Avalanche, marking their first Russian selection since 2004, in the 2015 NHL Entry Draft on 27 June 2015.

 In the 2016–17 season, Mironov was limited to just 18 games contributing with 4 points due to injury.
 He returned to health in the post-season for Dynamo, before losing in the Conference semi-finals to eventual champions SKA Saint Petersburg.
 With the Avalanche signalling strong interest to bring Mironov over to North America, Mironov was released from the remainder of his contract with Dynamo and agreed to a two-year, entry-level contract with Colorado on 12 May 2017.